Table of Contents

 Transfer for Value: Case Example

-John owns a life insurance policy with a face value of $500,000.
-The policy covers John's life.
-He is both the policyholder and the insured.
-John decides to sell the policy to a third party, Sarah, for $100,000.
-She then becomes the new owner and beneficiary of the policy.
-John remains the insured.
+Let’s say John owns a life insurance policy with a $500,000 death benefit.
+He’s both the policyholder and the insured.
+At some point, John sells the policy to Sarah for $100,000.
+Sarah becomes the new owner and beneficiary, but John remains the insured.

-Death Benefit - Consideration Paid = Subsequent Premiums Paid by Sarah.
+Death Benefit − (Purchase Price + Any Subsequent Premiums Paid by the Buyer)

 The Bottom Line

 Guidance is just a click away!
-Get a Life Insurance Quote
+Request a Life Insurance Quote

 Frequently Asked Questions